Pay transparency legislation

 Pay equity is making sure there’s no discrimination (direct or indirect) in your pay.
 Everyone should ensure they are paid equally for equal work.

 Pay transparency is ensuring that employers are open about pay.
-Note that this is not the same as posting salary information of job listings, rather it involves disclosing pay details, reporting pay rates to the pubic (through gender pay gap reports and other, similar reporting methods).
+Note that this is not the same as posting salary information of job listings, rather it involves disclosing pay details, reporting pay rates to the public (through gender pay gap reports and other, similar reporting methods).

 Naturally, there’s a lot of overlap between these two concepts.
 To prove you’re paying equitably, you need to be transparent.
 Likewise, if you’re transparent about your pay, and that shows a lack of equity, you could face some risks with litigation and compliance.